3 Factors for Considering an MBA Degree

 Deciding to earn a Masters of Business Administration (MBA) is not a light decision.
 Considering an MBA degree is truly a life-changing event.
 You must weigh the cost of the program itself, challenges with going to graduate school, and the opportunity cost of leaving (or not entering) the workforce.
 All of these then boil down to is an MBA worth it?

 The benefits of getting an MBA degree are potentially huge.
 The degree itself is an effective tool for those that want to make a career change and for others the MBA degree is essential for financial sector positions and career advancement in business.
-Whether considering an executive MBA, online MBA, or traditional business graduate degree program, the decision to go (or return) to graduate school should be examined based on a program’s cost, professional development opportunity and selectivity of your desired career.
+An MBA salary is also on average much greater than most other graduate degree holders.
+Whether considering an executive MBA, online MBA, or traditional business graduate degree program, the decision to go (or return) to graduate school should be examined based on a program’s cost, professional development opportunity, and selectivity of your desired career.

 MBA programs can range in cost from the mid $20,000 to over $130,000 for top MBA programs like those at MIT, University of Pennsylvania, or Stanford.
 While costs are important, future earning potential should be analyzed when you ask yourself if an MBA is worth it.